Azure/deployment-stacks/TUTORIAL.md

 ## View the managed resources in a deployment stack

 During private preview, the deployment stack service doesn't yet have an Azure portal graphical user interface (GUI).
-To view the managed resources enclosed within a deployment stack, use the following Azure PowerShell command:
+To view the managed resources inside a deployment stack, use the following Azure PowerShell command:

 ```powershell
 (Get-AzSubscriptionDeploymentStack -Name mySubStack).Resources